 How to Become a Police Officer in Long Beach

-Long Beach, CA is probably most famous for being a major shipping and container port.
-The Port of Long Beach is the second busiest port for shipping containers in the US and one of the biggest in the world.
 Situated just south of Los Angeles, Long Beach covers over 52 square miles and is home to a diverse population of approximately 474,000 people, with a crime rate higher than the national average.1 To protect such a large city, a large police force is needed.
-The Long Beach Police Department (LBPD) staffs over 1,200 people.1 The process for becoming a cop with the LBPD is outlined below.
+The Long Beach Police Department (LBPD) employs over 800 sworn officers and 400 civilian personnel.2 The process for becoming a cop with the LBPD is outlined below.

 Long Beach Police Officer Requirements

 Although it is not required, candidates who have recent college coursework related to criminal justice, and/or who are fluent in Spanish or Khmer in addition to English, have an edge in the competitive selection process.
 The process of applying to be an officer with the LBPD occurs in two phases.
 Phase I is submitting an application and passing a written test.
-Those candidates who do well on the test may be invited to the second phase.
+Candidates who do well on the test may be invited to the second phase.
 Phase II begins with an orientation.
-It also includes a physical fitness test, a background investigation, an oral interview, and medical and psychological screenings.
+It also includes a physical fitness test, an oral interview, and medical and psychological screenings.
 Candidates will also complete a thorough background investigation.
 Selected candidates will be invited to attend training at the Long Beach Police Academy.

 For more information about how to become a cop in a typical big city, see 10 Steps to Becoming a Police Officer on our home page.
-If you are ready to apply, find specific application information on the Long Beach Police Department – Full Time Employment page.
+If you are ready to apply, find specific application information on the Long Beach Police Department website.

 Long Beach Police Department Information